Jason Roy returns with 'swagger' to remind England what has brought them this far

 Roy had already pummelled Chahal to the boundary in successive balls when the leggie was introduced in the powerplay and when he returned, Bairstow joined in as well.

-Kuldeep went the distance as well with England blitzing 98 from the next 10 overs.
+Kuldeep went the distance too with England blitzing 98 from the next 10 overs.
 The spinners who so often squeeze the life out of the opposition in the middle overs for India were watching the ball sail into the stands with alarming regularity.

 As good as Bairstow is, this World Cup has shown he is even better with Roy alongside him and he is not the only one in the England side.